 - College President

-- Provost and Vice President for Academic Affairs
+- Vice President for Academic Affairs

-- Vice President for Administration and Finance
+- Vice President for Student Engagement

-- Vice President for Institutional Advancement
+- Vice President for People and Support

-- · Vice President for Enrollment Management
+- Vice President for Enrollment and Marketing

-- Vice President for Student Affairs
+- Executive Director for Institutional Advancement

-- Senior Advisor to the President
+- Chief Financial Officer

 - EMT (Operation Group)

 These groups function to carry out the operational aspects of the Plan and/or as directed by the EMT (Policy Group).
 Individual EMT groups are subject to change in make-up and, depending upon the nature of the emergency, one or more groups may be combined or merged.